cavic19/wave-interface-ui/README.md

 # Wave intercae UI
 Very creative UI taken from https://waaark.com.
+Check it out [here](https://cavic19.github.io/wave-interface-ui/).

 ## Solution
 On the first thought I thought I would need to solve a wave equation with Dirichlet boundary condition, which takes into account how the neighbouring elements affect each other.
 But after diescting the page code, I found out that the implementation can indeed be quite simple.